electionreport/PeaceRoom/README.md

 * Analysis of aal the data collected by the *reporter app*.

 # RoadMap
-The current version supppots the main warroom and the reporter modules.
+The current version supppots the main PeaceRoom and the reporter modules.
 In the future we plan to have a heirarchy structure, so for something like a national election, local distrct vote, then state/county level, then national level.

 # Community
 We hope this project will attract academics, reporters, the gnereal public and others who will contribute in these and other areas: